victorfrangov/victorfrangov/README.md

 ⸻

 ## 🧑‍💻 About Me
-	🎓 CS student at EPFL (École polytechnique fédérale de Lausanne) 🌍 Interested in software engineering, systems programming, and applied AI 🛠️ Constantly learning and experimenting with new technologies ✈️ Moved from Montréal to Lausanne for studies
+	CS student at EPFL (École polytechnique fédérale de Lausanne) Interested in software engineering, systems programming, and applied AI Constantly learning and experimenting with new technologies ✈Moved from Montréal to Lausanne for studies

 ⸻

-## ⚡ Skills
+## Skills

     (Work in progress – will update as I grow)
 	Programming: C/C++, Python, Java, Bash